enactic/openarm_simulation/README.md

 # OpenArm Simulation

-Examples of OpenArm simulation using various physics engines.
+Examples of OpenArm simulation for inverse kinematics and physics simulation.

 ## Getting started